 Asset Protection Planning

-Before you can decide on what asset protection instruments to use, it’s good to first be aware of and realistic about your short-term and long-term financial goals.
+Before you can decide on what asset protection instruments to use, do this.
+Be aware of and realistic about your short-term and long-term financial goals.
 How much do you need to maintain your current lifestyle until you retire?
 What are your current and future sources of income?
 Are your current assets already protected from creditors by virtue of your state’s exemption laws?
 If you plan to acquire future assets, will these still be protected under the same laws?
 Keep in mind that assets can refer to real estate, savings, stocks and bonds and other similar financial instruments.
 It can also refer to your business or businesses as well as your professional practice.

-When you have a clear and complete financial picture, you can then structure an estate plan, which will deal with the assets that will be left to your heirs and beneficiaries.
+When you have a clear and complete financial picture, you can then structure an estate plan.
+Your plan will deal with the assets that will be left to your heirs and beneficiaries.
 Who will take care of your minor children, spouse and other dependents if you die unexpectedly?
 An estate plan should also provide you with options regarding your future care should you need it.

 If you don’t have the extremely expensive extended care insurance, how can you protect your assets from nursing home costs?
 Should you do a Medicaid spend down and pass them down to your beneficiaries?
 Or should you set up a Medicaid trust instead, so you can actually use your assets?
-With a Medicaid trust you don’t have to worry about your kids losing the assets when they are sued or run into tax problems.
-It is only within a realistic financial framework and pragmatic approach to estate planning that you can craft a truly effective and comprehensive asset protection plan.
+With a Medicaid trust you don’t have to worry about your kids losing the assets.
+When they are sued or run into tax problems, your assets are intact.
+So, have a realistic financial framework and take a pragmatic approach to estate planning.
+Then you can craft a truly effective and comprehensive asset protection plan that works for you.

 Custom-Made Asset Protection Strategy

-Ever-changing theories of liability have placed asset protection security at the forefront of asset planning.
-This is especially true for individuals who work in professions that carry a high-risk for litigation and who have assets they wish to secure from lawsuits.
-There are several asset protection instruments that are available today, certainly a great deal more than even just a decade ago.
+Ever-changing theories of legal liability have placed asset protection security at the forefront of asset planning.
+This is especially true for individuals who work in professions that carry a high-risk for litigation; those who have assets they wish to secure from lawsuits.
+There are several asset protection instruments that are available today.
+Certainly a great deal more are available now than even just a decade ago.

 However, there is no single asset protection vehicle that can promise, much less deliver, complete protection all the time.
-A good planner works with you to assess your individual circumstances, your personal and professional risks and exposure, as well as the actual assets you possess.
-Your financial goals for yourself, your business and your beneficiaries should be seriously considered to come up with an asset protection plan that is tailored-made for you.
+A good planner works with you to assess your individual circumstances.
+They will analyze your personal and professional risks and exposure, as well as the actual assets you possess.
+Your financial goals for yourself, your business and your beneficiaries should be seriously considered.
+Then, together, you will to come up with an asset protection plan that is tailored-made for you.
 If a planner whips up an asset planning template, run, don’t walk to the nearest exit and don’t look back.

-It’s also a good idea to monitor your asset protection plan regularly to make sure it continues to reflect and support your current situation and future financial goals.
-As you acquire more assets, whether for your business or for your own personal enjoyment, as your family and business grow or contract – each major change in your life should be a reason to assess the strength and relevance of your asset protection strategy.
+It’s also a good idea to monitor your asset protection plan regularly.
+Make sure it continues to reflect and support your current situation and future financial goals.
+Do this as you acquire more assets, whether for your business or for your own personal enjoyment.
+Address this as your family and business grows or contracts.
+Each major change in your life should be a reason to assess the strength and relevance of your asset protection strategy.

 You can also ‘house’ your company within a trust to add another layer of protection.
-Again, make sure the asset protection plan you craft for your business is customized for your needs and can stand up to the risks your business faces each day.
+Again, make sure the asset protection plan you craft for your business is customized for your needs.
+Be sure it can stand up to the risks your business faces each day.

 The type of asset protection vehicle you need as a business owner largely depends on the kinds of assets your business owns.
 It also depends on the most likely creditors who will pursue claims against your business.
-Some assets are considered dangerous assets, such as rental properties, commercial real estate, vehicles, and business equipment such as heavy machinery or tools.
+Some assets are considered dangerous assets.
+These may include rental properties, commercial real estate, vehicles, and business equipment such as heavy machinery or tools.
 Dangerous assets carry an inherent high risk and can present a substantial liability for your company.

-On the other hand, some assets, like bank accounts, stocks and bonds, are considered safe assets since, by their very nature, they present a low liability risk.
-You must choose the appropriate asset protection vehicle for each type of asset and take care not to commingle dangerous assets with safe assets.
-Keeping dangerous assets separate limits your exposure and decreases the risk of losing your safe assets when a liability arises from your dangerous assets.
+On the other hand, some assets, like bank accounts, stocks and bonds, are considered safe assets.
+By their very nature, they present a low liability risk.
+You must choose the appropriate asset protection vehicle for each type of asset.
+Plus, take care not to commingle dangerous assets with safe assets.
+Keeping dangerous assets separate limits your exposure.
+It decreases the risk of losing your safe assets when a liability arises from your dangerous ones.

 Strongest Asset Protection Tool